etairi/A2L/README.md

 #  Anonymous Atomic Locks (A2L)

-A2L [1] is a secure, privacy-preserving, interoperable, and fungibility-preserving PCH.
-A2L builds on a novel cryptographic primitive that realizes a three-party protocol for conditional transactions, where the intermediary pays the receiver only if the latter solves a cryptographic challenge with the help of the sender.
+A2L [1] is a cryptographic construction for building secure, privacy-preserving, interoperable, and fungibility-preserving payment channel hub (PCH).
+A2L builds on a novel cryptographic primitive that realizes a three-party protocol for conditional transactions, where the intermediary (tumbler) pays the receiver only if the latter solves a cryptographic challenge with the help of the sender.
 This repository includes implementation of A2L with instantiations based on Schnor and ECDSA signatures.

 ## Dependencies